-Wilson Fundations® Program Alignment to the Common Core State Standards for English Language Arts with a focus on Reading Standards for Foundational Skills for Grades K-3
+Wilson Fundations® Program Alignment to Mississippi College- and Career-Readiness Standards for English Language Arts - Reading Foundational Skills for Grades K-3, adopted 2016

-Fundations® thoroughly and systematically solidifies students' foundational skills, spelling, and handwriting using a research-based structured literacy approach.
+Fundations thoroughly and systematically solidifies students' foundational skills, spelling, and handwriting using a research-based structured literacy approach.
 Additionally, it reinforces and supports other English Language Arts standards, particularly vocabulary, comprehension, and writing goals, in an integrated approach.
 It is designed to be combined with a literature-based language arts program to address comprehension and writing more thoroughly.

 The power of Fundations is not just the what but the how.
-Principles and methods of structured literacy include the following: explicit, systematic, cumulative, hands-on, engaging, multimodal, diagnostic, and responsive instruction.
-In Fundations, skills overlap and are taught in an integrated fashion, not in isolation, so that a daily 30-35-minute lesson teaches and then reinforces many corresponding skills.
+Principles and methods of structured literacy include the following: explicit, systematic, cumulative, hands-on, engaging and multimodal, diagnostic, and responsive instruction.
+In Fundations, skills overlap and are taught in an integrated fashion, not in isolation, so that a daily 30-35-minute lesson teaches and the reinforces many corresponding skills.
 The daily rotation of learning activities results in varied and repeated practice using a multimodal approach with engaging materials.